 Sustainable seafood is an especially slippery concept.
-Whilst there is much common ground between different sustainability models, there is ultimately little consensus on what the term actually means, except in a very general way.
-This is confusing for seafood consumers and sellers wanting to source seafood responsibly.
+Whilst there is much common ground between different sustainability models, there is ultimately no consensus on what the term means.
+This is confusing for consumers and sellers wanting to source seafood responsibly.
 It is this sort of hurdle that Happy Fish is setting out to dismantle.
 By making our sustainability criteria [hyperlink] publicly available, we aim to generate greater understanding and promote discussion about what sustainability entails

-- Happy Fish will not endorse a species of an uncertain or unknown population status.
-This sets a higher standard than required by law
+- This sets a significantly higher benchmark than required by law

-- Happy Fish assessments are regularly reviewed due to the ever-shifting nature of biological systems
+- Assessments are regularly reviewed due to the ever-shifting nature of biological systems

 - Happy Fish is first and foremost a mission driven enterprise.
 Core to this mission is ensuring the best and most rigorous assessments remain affordable and in reach of small scale fishers